nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 included in a lower level in the `AsymmetricSignedPublicKey` already, and don't need to appear in the signed attribute list again.

-A key signing request may algo contain more attributes than the final signed key, if you want to give signing instructions to the PKI, for example.
-The PKI may remove/replace those instructions, for example.
+A key signing request may also contain more attributes than the final signed key, if you want to give signing instructions to the PKI.
+The PKI may remove/replace/extend those instructions for signing.

 As said before, the list above doesn't need to be implemented fully, and it may be extended with any attribute that your PKI requires in addition.
 There